6. Various Aspects of Daily Work

 Sometimes it makes sense to get all required source archives at once.
 For example prior to a shipment we want to also include all source archives, to free the user from downloading it by him/herself.

-PTXdist supports this requirement by the export_src parameter.
+PTXdist supports this requirement by the export-src parameter.
 It collects all required source archives into one given single directory.
-To do so, the current project must be set up correctly, e.g. the select and platform commands must be ran prior the export_src step.
+To do so, the current project must be set up correctly, e.g. the select and platform commands must be ran prior the export-src step.

 If everything is set up correctly we can run the following commands to get the full list of required archives to build the project again without an internet connection.